breezenz16-prog/breeze-clock-app/README.md

 - ↩️ Undo timesheet approval
 - ⬇️ Download Timesheet CSV for Xero
 - 12-hour AM/PM time format

+## 📊 Summary View
+- List / Summary toggle in Admin View
+- One card per employee showing fortnightly total hours
+- Tap to expand — shows Week 1 & Week 2 breakdown
+- Each shift displays date, clock in → clock out, and hours
+- Week subtotal and fortnight total per employee
+- All staff period total at the bottom
+- Split shifts on the same day shown as separate rows
+- CSV download available in both List and Summary views

 ## 📅 Pay Cycle
 - Fortnightly periods anchored to 13/04/2026